btpxii/PestRoutes-Scraper/README.md

 To get your own account's device and mobile auth tokens, follow this guide: https://www.trickster.dev/post/setting-up-mitmproxy-with-ios15/ There may be an easier way to intercept mobile app traffic that I'm not aware of, but this is how I did it.

+Exact parameters will vary by company, I'd recommend playing around with the leaderboard and watching those requests with mitmproxy to determine what parameters best fit your goals.